backengineering/Voyager/README.md

 the linear virtual address of the VMCB for every version of windows.
 GS register contains a pointer to a structure defined by MS, this structure contains alot of stuff.
 Deep in this structure is a linear virtual address to the current cores VMCB.

-The payload for AMD is also just a cpuid interception example.

 ```
 #if WINVER == 2004
 #define offset_vmcb_base 0x103B0